The Matchmaker (Frasier)

 "The Matchmaker" is the third episode of the second season of American sitcom Frasier.
 The episode aired on October 4, 1994 on NBC.
-It is noteworthy in being Joe Keenan's first episode produced on the show, after which he became a regular writer and eventually executive producer on the show.
+It was Joe Keenan's first episode produced on the show, after which he became a regular writer and eventually executive producer.
 It won a GLAAD Media Award for its lighthearted satire of the various stereotypes surrounding gay men.
 It was also a breakthrough performance for Eric Lutes, leading to his casting as a regular on Caroline in the City.

 Plot outline

 After a late-night false fire alarm, caused by Daphne smoking a cigarette in her room, she confesses that she's been feeling depressed and lonely.
 The next day at the cafe, Frasier makes the mistake of telling Roz, who immediately offers to set Daphne up with one of her many ex-boyfriends.
 Frasier is unable to conceal his low opinion of Roz's taste in men, and she storms out, insulted.

 While trying to apologize to her, he explains that he is looking for a man who's not just handsome, but also intelligent and successful.
 At this point, the station's new manager, Tom Duran, appears, having caught only the last part of Frasier's comments.
 Tom recently returned from a long stay in the UK and ended a relationship.
 After a few minutes of conversation, Frasier invites Tom to dinner at his apartment.
 Unbeknownst to Frasier, Tom is gay and assumes that Frasier is hitting on him.
 He tells Roz that word of his sexuality must have spread and reached the gay members of the staff.
 Roz, who is still angry with Frasier, does not enlighten him.

 When Tom arrives for dinner, Daphne is pleased, but over the course of the evening, almost everything Frasier says is misinterpreted by Tom: